Ttanasart-pt/GMSNN/README.md

 ## [Under development] Neural network framework for Game Maker Studio 2

 A part of my freshman Computer Engineer work.
-This framework is stripped from a complete project so some parts might not work correctly.
+This framework is stripped from a complete project so some parts may not work correctly.

 ### Features